adrijaguin/styles/README.md

 # styles
-stylesheet for the website undying.radiance
+# stylesheet for the website undying.radiance
+body {
+   background-color: lightblue;
+}